 The IWT sector strongly supports the aim of a new EU Strategy on Sustainable and Smart Mobility.
-Sustainability and a focus on modes that deliver these goals in line with the EGD is a prerequisite for future mobility.
+Sustainability and a focus on modes that deliver these goals in line with the European Green Deal is a prerequisite for future mobility.

-To successfully address these challenges together with climate change and fulfil Europe's transport related, economic, environmental and societal goals the EU Strategy on Sustainable and Smart Mobility should address the following challenges
+To successfully address these challenges together with climate change and fulfil Europe's transport related, economic, environmental and societal goals the EU Strategy on Sustainable and Smart Mobility should address the following topics

-1. MOVING MORE TRANSPORT TO INLAND WATERWAYS - Creating smart, safe and sustainable mobility by making inland waterway infrastructure and shipping fit-for-future and by integrating inland navigation into multimodal mobility of people and freight so inland waterway transport unfolds its full potential.
-This shall ultimately lead to an increase in the modal share of inland waterway transport, a reduction of road congestion, safer and more reliable transport, quality jobs and a more sustainable transport system as a whole;
+- 1. MOVING MORE TRANSPORT TO INLAND WATERWAYS Creating smart, safe and sustainable mobility by making inland waterway infrastructure and shipping fit-for-future and by integrating inland navigation into multimodal mobility of freight so inland waterway transport unfolds its full potential.
+More EU, regional and national programmes should be initiated stimulating concrete cooperation between the shipping sector, IWT sector, Rail sector and local logistic service providers with waterborne terminals.
+This shall ultimately lead to an increase in the modal share of inland waterway transport, a reduction of road congestion, safer and more reliable transport, quality jobs and a more sustainable transport system as a whole. - 2.
+ZERO-EMISSION INLAND NAVIGATION Contributing to Europe's zero-emission and decarbonisation ambition embedded in a coordinated transport and energy policy to pool resources among energy and transport actors to operate on renewables and supply clean fuel to transport, households and industries.
+Inland navigation is ideally placed to do so, as it is most energy-efficient, a pre-requisite for decarbonised and zero-emission systems.